uc-cdis/gen3sdk-python/docs/howto/discoveryMetadataTools.md

 ### Publish Discovery Metadata from File
 Gen3's SDK can also be used to publish discovery metadata onto a target Gen3 environment from a file by using the `publish_discovery_metadata()` function.
 Ideally the metadata file should be originated from a metadata dump obtained by using the `output_expanded_discovery_metadata()` function.

-Function args:
-* `auth`: a Gen3Auth object, required
-* `metadata_filename`: the file path of the local metadata file to be published, must be in either JSON or TSV format, required
-* `endpoint`: HOSTNAME of a Gen3 environment, optional, defaults to `None`
-* `omit_empty_values`: whether to exclude fields with empty values from the published discovery metadata, optional, defaults to `False`
-* `guid_type`: intended GUID type for publishing, optional, defaults to `discovery_metadata`
-* `guid_field`: specify a field from the metadata that will be used as GUIDs, if not specified, will try to find a field named `guid` from the metadata, if that field doesn't exists in a certain metadata record, that record will be skipped from publishing, optional, defaults to `None`
-* `is_unregistered_metadata`: (HEAL only) whether to publish metadata as unregistered study metadata, optional, defaults to `False`
-* `reset_unregistered_metadata`: (HEAL only) whether to reset existing study metadata back to unregistered study metadata if they exists in the local file, optional, defaults to `False`
-* `update_registered_metadata`: (HEAL only) whether to update existing study metadata with new values if they exists in the local file, optional, defaults to `True`

 Example of usage:
 ```python